|

 Illegal gear seized

-Fishery Officers may convict on view, grant search warrants, pass over lands, settle disputes as to the limits of fishing stations
+Fishery Officers may convict on view, grant search warrants, pass over lands, settle

 Power to make regulations (Gov. in Council)

-1872 British Columbia's first officially reported fisheries are probably the richest in the world.
 Two large fishing establishments – one for salmon & other whaling in the Gulf of Georgia

 1875 discussion about the destruction of spawning beds by gold miners

-1878 Indian rights questioned – recommendation that Indians in British Columbia be formally exempted from general fishery law
+1878 Indian rights questioned – recommendation that Indians in BC be formally exempted

 1890 Salmon fishery declines